 Sales leadership involves strategic decision-making and the ability to inspire and motivate team members.
 Sales leaders meet and exceed company revenues by leading their teams to achieve revenue goals.
 Sales leadership roles are a good fit for professionals capable of long-term vision planning and who have excellent mentoring and decision-making skills.

 What Is a Sales Leader?

-A sales leader is a visionary who guides their sales organization toward meeting or exceeding their goals by demanding excellence and inspiring the team to perform at their peak.
-They do this by combining the use of emotional intelligence, effective communication, and performance data to drive results.
+A sales leader is a visionary who guides their sales team toward meeting or exceeding their goals by demanding excellence and inspiring the team to do their best work.
+As such, they are an important part of your organization’s overall sales management strategy.
 They also create effective sales strategies that align with the company’s revenue goals and create a sales culture that leads to success.

 Sales Leadership vs Sales Management

 Sales leaders focus on the big picture.
 They create the sales strategies their teams follow and the vision and sales culture of the organization.
 They also use their influence and authority to help their teams close large deals when necessary.

 Sales managers are focused on the tactics behind making the sales leader’s vision a reality.
 They focus on individual sales activities, each stage of the pipeline, and overall team performance.
 Sales managers also focus on detailed performance metrics, such as daily calls or number of product demos, and reports.

 Both sales leaders and sales managers are necessary to the success of the entire sales organization.
 The high-level strategy and vision that motivates and inspires a sales team are needed just as much as the tactical actions that help close deals, so both sales leaders and managers should work in tandem.